17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Maroon Bells

 The Maroon Bells are some of the most recognized mountains on the continent.
-Named so after their striking bell shape, the mountains don their white strips of snow year-round.
+Named after their striking bell shape, the mountains don white strips of snow year-round.
+They’re some of the most beautiful peaks we’ve seen on our trips throughout North America, in both summer and winter.

 Maroon Bells